Muangthong United F.C.

 Muangthong United Football Club (สโมสรฟุตบอลเมืองทอง ยูไนเต็ด) is a Thai professional football club based in Muang Thong Thani, Pak Kret district, Nonthaburi province.
-The club plays in the Thai League 1, the top-flight football league of Thailand.
-Muangthong United has participated in the highest level of the Thai football league system since 2009 after having won the Thai Division 1 League title in 2008.
+The club competes in the Thai League 2, the second tier of football league of Thailand.
+Muangthong United has participated in Thai League 1, the highest level of the Thai football league system since 2009 after having won the Thai Division 1 League title in 2008.
+After 17 years in the first tier league, the club experienced its first-ever relegation to the second tier in the 2025-26 season.

 Muangthong United is one of Thailand's leading football clubs, having the biggest fan base with over 3.7 million followers on social media as of 14 November 2023.
 The club, also known as The Kirins was for a period one of the richest football clubs in Thailand.

 History

 Formation and early years

 The club, founded in 1989, was first registered with the Football Association of Thailand as the Norgjorg Pittayanusorn School Football Team.
 It was established by Worawi Makudi, and the team's first competition was the Ngor Royal Cup, which is the smallest cup in the Thai football league system.
 Even in the Thailand Division 1 League season 2002–2003, the club was renamed to FC Norgjorg Black Pearl by the former politician Veera Musikapong in an attempt to rebuild the team.
 However, the team was unsuccessful after just one season, so he left the club, which remained in the Thailand Division 1 League.

 The next season of the Thailand League Division 1 in 2003–2004 the team was renamed once again as a group that has been done the team as FC Globlex Norgjorg by Somsak Chenchaowanich, who signed as the new team manager.
 That year, the team performed poorly.
-Finally, it must be relegated to play in Ngor Royal Cup in season 2004–2005 by returning to its original name, but it was not as successful as it should have been.
+Finally, the club relegated to play in Ngor Royal Cup in season 2004–2005 by returning to its original name, but it was not as successful as it should have been.